UWPR/octopus-block-randomizer/docs/block_randomization_updates.md

 ## 5. Quality Metrics

-Quality assement includes scores that evaluates the balance and randomization quality of plate assignments.
-Quality scores are calculated automatically and updated in real-time as users make changes.
-The following scores are calculated:

 #### __Balance Score__ (0-100)
 - **Purpose**: The balance score evaluates whether each plate contains a representative sample of the overall population based on selected covariates
 - **Calculation**: Based on relative deviation from expected covariate group proportions
 - **Weighting**: Larger covariate groups have more influence on the score
 - **Real-time**: Updates when all plates or single plates are re-randomized, and when samples are moved between or within plates

-#### __Randomization Score__ (0-100)
-- **Purpose**: Measures spatial clustering and randomness of sample placement
-- **Calculation**: Analyzes neighbor relationships to detect clustering patterns
-- **Method**: Counts samples from different covariate groups among spatial neighbors
-- **Real-time**: Updates when samples are repositioned on plates

 ### Quality Score Display